Gilded Age: New immigrants

-The "New Immigration" were much poorer peasants and rural folk from southern and eastern Europe, including mostly Italians, Poles, and Jews.
+The new immigrants were much poorer peasants and rural folk from southern and eastern Europe, including mostly Italians, Poles, and Jews.
 Some men, especially the Italians and Greeks, saw themselves as temporary migrants who planned to return to their home villages with a nest egg of cash earned in long hours of unskilled labor.
 Others, especially the Jews, had been driven out of Eastern Europe and had no intention of returning.

 Historians analyze the causes of immigration in terms of push factors (pushing people out of the homeland) and pull factors (pulling them to America).
 The push factors included economic dislocation, shortages of land, and antisemitism.
 Pull factors were the economic opportunity of good inexpensive farmland or jobs in factories, mills and mines.

 The first generation typically lived in ethnic enclaves with a common language, food, religion, and connections through the old village.
 The sheer numbers caused overcrowding in tenements in the larger cities.
 In the small mill towns, however, management usually built company housing with cheap rents.

 Chinese immigrants

 Chinese immigrants were hired by California construction companies for temporary railroad work.
 European Americans strongly disliked the Chinese for their alien lifestyles and the threat of low wages.
 The construction of the Central Pacific Railroad from California to Utah was handled largely by Chinese laborers.
-In the 1870 census, there were 63,000 Chinese men, with a few women in the entire U.S.; this number grew to 106,000 in 1880.
-Labor unions, led by Samuel Gompers strongly opposed the presence of Chinese labor.
+In the 1870 census, there were 63,000 Chinese men with a few women in the entire U.S.; this number grew to 106,000 in 1880.
+Labor unions led by Samuel Gompers strongly opposed the presence of Chinese labor.
 Immigrants from China were not allowed to become citizens until 1950; however, as a result of the Supreme Court decision in United States v.
 Wong Kim Ark, their children born in the U.S. were full citizens.

 Congress further banned Chinese immigration through the Chinese Exclusion Act in 1882; the act prohibited Chinese laborers from entering the United States, but some students and businessmen were allowed in on a temporary basis.
 The Chinese population declined to only 37,000 in 1940.
 Although many returned to China (a greater proportion than most other immigrant groups), most of them stayed in the United States.
 Chinese people were unwelcome in urban neighborhoods, so they resettled in the "Chinatown" districts of large cities.
 The exclusion policy lasted until the 1940s.